sclkan/GroceryShopping/README.txt

     - Creates an object of type subset sum to find a best possible shopping list within budget

 src/subsetsum/SubsetSum.java
-    - Finds the best combination of prices within the given budget
+    - Finds the best combination of prices/songs within the given target

 resources/groceries.txt
     - List of groceries and their corresponding prices